aiven/aiven-docs/docs/products/caching/howto/connect-redis-cli.md

 SET mykey mykeyvalue123
 ```

-The command should output a confirmation `OK` statement.
+You should see a confirmation `OK` upon successful execution.

 To retrieve the key value, execute the following command: